 Using MATLAB and Simulink for Space Systems

-Using MATLAB and Simulink, control engineers can test their control algorithms with plant models before implementation, so they can achieve complex designs without using expensive prototypes.
-They can design for multiple physical configurations, such as the common bus architecture of a satellite design.
-In a single environment, engineers work on:
+Using MATLAB and Simulink, you can test your control algorithms with plant models before implementation to achieve complex designs without using expensive prototypes.
+You can design for multiple physical configurations, such as the common bus architecture of a satellite design.
+In a single environment, you can work on:

 - Building and sharing GNC models